thepranab/materials-for-max-qe2021-online-school/Day-6/example2/README.md

         atril Benzene_spectrum.eps

- 5. Perform a converge test of the absorption spectrum with respect to the number of Lanczos iterations in two ways (fir ipol=1):
+ 5. Perform a converge test of the absorption spectrum with respect to the number of Lanczos iterations in two ways (for ipol=1):
     - without extrapolation (extrapolation = 'no')  for 500, 1000,  and 1500 iterations;
     - with    extrapolation (extrapolation = 'osc') for 500, 1000,  and 1500 iterations.
+    Use the "restart" keyword to do this.
     What conclusion can you make by comparing the results?

-    TurboLanczos and turboDavidson give exactly the same spectrum when both methods are converged with respect to the kinetic-energy cutoff, cell size, number of iterations (for Lanczos) or number of eignevalues (for Davidson).
-You can check this for benzene or check this paper:
+    TurboLanczos (ipol=4) and turboDavidson give exactly the same spectrum when both methods are converged with respect to the kinetic-energy cutoff, cell size, number of iterations (for Lanczos) or number of eignevalues (for Davidson).
+You can check this for benzene or check this paper: Comput.
-    Comput.
 Phys.
 Commun.
 185, 2080 (2014).